Solar Guide

 Learn MoreFrequently Asked Questions

-For Schenectady’s median home price, this translates to thousands in added value.
-Additionally, New York’s property tax exemption protects homeowners from paying higher taxes on the solar-added value for 15 years, maximizing your investment return.
+For Schenectady homeowners, this translates to approximately $6,000-$8,000 in added value for a typical home.
+Additionally, New York’s property tax exemption protects you from paying higher taxes on this increased value for 15 years, maximizing your financial benefit.

 Yes, solar is financially worth it in Schenectady.
-With electricity rates at 24.4¢ per kWh, homeowners save an average of $93,551 over 25 years with typical payback periods of 6-7 years.
+With electricity rates at 24.4¢ per kWh—48% above the national average—solar systems typically pay for themselves in under 5 years.